Things to do in Grand Lake

 Wildlife Viewing – Winter in Grand Lake is a great time for viewing wildlife.
 The snow makes it easier to spot and track many animals, especially moose, fox, elk and deer.
 Although the Osprey leave town when the temps drop, the bald eagles swoop in to set-up shop for the winter and fish the frigid waters of the Colorado River.
 The best place to see them is near the Green Ridge campground on Shadow Mountain Reservoir where a designated viewing platform provides a picture-perfect spot to observe these majestic birds in their nests from a safe distance.

 Snowmobiling – Grand Lake has been dubbed the “Snowmobiling Capital of Colorado” thanks to its ample backcountry terrain with access to over 300 miles of snow-covered trails (including 150 miles of groomed trails) through wooded forests and over scenic ridgelines offering views of the frozen lakes below.
 The Town of Grand Lake also maintains snow-packed roads so snowmobilers can ride straight into town and park their machines along the boardwalk.
+The US Forest Service allows vehicles less than 1,000 lbs. on the ice.
+All snowmobiles operated on public lands or in the state of Colorado must be registered with Colorado Parks and Wildlife.
 If you need equipment there are several places where you can rent a snowmobile in Grand Lake or sign up for a guided tour.
-Check Out Snowmobile Rentals
+Check Out On The Trail Snowmobile Rentals

 Ice Fishing – The Grand Lake area draws ice fishing fanatics far and wide to drop a line through the frozen surfaces of its three lakes: Grand Lake, Shadow Mountain Reservoir and Lake Granby.
 On winter weekends the town of Grand Lake is flooded with ambitious anglers hoping to reel in a trophy trout or kokanee salmon for cash prizes.
 Trying your hand at this unique lake town tradition is a must-do for visitors.
 Contact one of the area’s expert guides for lessons, gear and ice safety information.

 Ice Skating – Discovering the joy of winter can be as simple as lacing up a pair of skates and hitting the ice for some old-fashioned family fun.
-The town of Grand Lake provides a free skating rink outdoors at their new location at the Town Park on Grand Avenue from December through February (weather dependent).
+The town of Grand Lake provides a *free skating rink outdoors on the ice by Gene Stover Park.
 Bring your own skates or borrow complimentary skate rentals at Mush Love (905 Grand Avenue, noon-5 pm.
 970-798-8064).
 An indoor ice skating rink can be found at the YMCA Snow Mountain Ranch (fee required).

 Downhill Skiing – Grand Lake is surrounded by stunning snow-covered peaks that beckon to experienced backcountry skiers.
 For those that prefer lift-accessed terrain, a beautiful 45-minute drive will bring you to Winter Park Resort, a world-class ski destination.
 Beginners and families with children will also enjoy the more affordable alpine offerings of Granby Ranch, located just 20 minutes from Grand Lake.